 Power View for Multidimensional Models Released!

-I am excited about SQL Server 2012 Service Pack 1 Cumulative Update 4 , released today, which provides the ability for customers to create Power View reports against their existing multidimensional models (a.k.a. cubes).
+We are excited to announce SQL Server 2012 Service Pack 1 Cumulative Update 4, released today, provides the ability for customers to create Power View reports against their existing multidimensional models (a.k.a. cubes).
 SQL Server 2012 Service Pack 1 Cumulative Update 4 contains a few additional enhancements to the “Power View for Multidimensional Models -- Preview” based on customer feedback.
 This functionality helps customers maximize their existing BI investments by enabling their use with the latest BI end-user tools and adds greater modeling flexibility to the BI Semantic Model.
 Customers need to upgrade their Analysis Services instance and the Reporting Services add-in for Microsoft SharePoint Server (2010 or 2013) with this Cumulative Update to create Power View reports against their existing cubes.

 Microsoft introduced an interactive data exploration, visualization and presentation experience called Power View with SQL Server 2012.
 Power View reports are presentation-ready at all times because they are always connected to your data.
 Users can quickly create a variety of visualizations, from tables and matrices to bubble charts and sets of small multiple charts.
 Power View operates on a BI Semantic Model that resides in Analysis Services databases or PowerPivot workbooks.